-Seldom is everyone in agreement on all the details of any story from Fort Worth history.
+Seldom are historians in agreement on all the details of any story from Fort Worth’s past.
 The “who?” and “when?” of Frenchman’s Well are no exception.

 “Who?”: Who was the “Frenchman” who dug the well and built the ten-foot-tall beehive-shaped stone wellhouse over it on Taylor Street between Bluff and East Belknap streets?
 Some say Adolph Gounah; some say Alexander Barbier.

 “When?”: When was the well dug?
 Some say early 1850s; some say late 1850s.